Unique accommodation: Best 50 places to stay around the world

 But is it warm enough to actually get any sleep?
 Yes, with a bit of effort.
 Guests undergo a “training session” before snuggling into a double sleeping bag and hoping they won’t need the loo.

-Reindeer skins rest on the ice and staff wake dozing layabouts (like us,) with hot lingonberry juice in the morning.
+Reindeer skins rest on the ice, and staff wake dozing layabouts (like us) with hot lingonberry juice in the morning.
 Chosen by Inside the Travel Lab.

 Traditional Travellers Caravan, Wales

 Get back to the simple life at Melin Mabes in Pembrokeshire.
-This traditional caravan is located on a private site, near the pretty town in Narbeth, one of the most Instagrammable places in Wales.
+This traditional caravan is located on a private site, near the pretty town of Narbeth, one of the most Instagrammable places in Wales.
 This rustic retreat is the perfect romantic accommodation for couples.

 If you are looking for a technology-free holiday, this is the place for you.
 There is no TV or gadgets inside the caravan.
 Just twinkling fairy lights and a reading lamp.
 It’s a unique glamping site in Wales and is really worth a visit.